 Symptoms like sentence revisions, filler words and repetitions damage the structure of your sentences.
 They overturn the logic of your story, so that the listeners can not easily follow the cluttering speaker’s message.
 Therefore, these symptoms belong to what is known as syntactic cluttering, that comes from ”syntaxis”, the structure of sentences.
 They impact the fluency of your speech.
+This is different from phonological cluttering.
+It is important to recognize that there are more ways of cluttering.

 Symptoms like collapsing or omitting syllables, poor articulation or misspeaking (errors in word structure) damage the structure of words.
 They therefore have consequences for the intelligibility of someone’s speech.
 This is also called phonological cluttering.